Luo-Liang/LockView/README.md

 Enrich lock screen with content that interests you with intelliSys LockView.

 IT IS coming to Android and iPhone, once Windows Universal Platform version is done.
+Windows Phone 8.1 version is now in Release Candidate.

 ![Main Window](https://raw.github.com/Luo-Liang/LockView/master/GitImage/mainpage.png)